dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

 ### Find image elements to replace
 Let's take a moment to understand what we're looking for!
-In the console of the same page you just opened type
+In the inspector console of the same page you just opened type
 ```javascript
   let imgs = document.getElementsByTagName('img');
 ```